Andrea/andrea.github.io/_posts/2014-05-10-why-fsharp.markdown

 ## Supports imperative and OO paradigms

-Been able to use pre-existing libraries and paradigms can be very useful.
+Being able to use pre-existing libraries and paradigms can be very useful.

 ## Great interop with C#.